jackson0988/Tuberculosis-Recognition-system-using-Deep-Learning/README.md

 # VGG19_SVM_model
-A Keras implementation of **VGG19-SVM model** to predict malaria from microscopic images
+A Keras implementation of **VGG19-SVM model** to detect Tuberculosis Bacilli FOVs from microscopic images

-This implementation is based on a research paper by professors Dr. Rajesh Kanna B, Dr. Vijayalakshmi A., Mr. Dinesh Jackson.
-The paper is also uploaded in the repo.

 **fine_tune_model.ipynb** contains the code to fine tune the VGG19 model which is trained on imagenet dataset for the malaria dataset.
 The softmax layer is removed and replaced with another softmax layer with two classes.
 Either 0 or 1.
 Whether the given microscopic image of blood sample has or doesnt have malaria.
 This finetuned model